-Before embarking on any intranet or website design project, it is important to understand the needs of your users.
-It is then possible to identify the features and functionality that will make the intranet or website a success, and how the design can support users with different goals and levels of skill.
+Before embarking on any enterprise project, it is important to understand the needs of your workforce.
+It is then possible to develop a suitable strategy, select the features and functionality that will make the solution a success, and deliver a design that works for staff.

-There are many ways to identify the needs of users, such as usability testing, interviewing users, discussions with business stakeholders, and conducting surveys.
-However one technique that has grown in popularity and acceptance is the use of personas: the development of archetypal users to direct the vision and design of a web solution.
+There are many ways to identify the needs of employee, such as interviewing users, holding discussions with business stakeholders, and conducting surveys.
+All of these may benefit from the use of personas that communicate the insights gained from research in a clear and engaging way.

 What are personas?

-Personas are archetypal users of an intranet or website that represent the needs of larger groups of users, in terms of their goals and personal characteristics.
-They act as ‘stand-ins’ for real users and help guide decisions about functionality and design.
+Personas are archetypal users that represent the needs of larger groups of users, in terms of their goals and personal characteristics.
+They act as ‘stand-ins’ for real users and help guide decisions about strategy, functionality and design.

-Personas identify the user motivations, expectations and goals responsible for driving online behaviour, and bring users to life by giving them names, personalities and often a photo.
+Personas identify the user motivations, expectations and goals responsible for driving online behaviour, and bring users to life by giving them names, personalities and even a photo.